isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 </div>
 <p>
 <br>
-<br>RVHS organised the 2010 Asian Young Leaders Convention which saw more
+<br>RV organised the 2010 Asian Young Leaders Convention which saw more than
-than 900 student leaders from across Asia gathering in RVHS, to hone their leadership skills and forge friendships.</p>
+900 student leaders from across Asia gathering in RV, to hone their leadership skills and forge friendships.</p>
 </td>
 </tr>
 <tr>